zkRex/uRWA20-Sapphire-UI/README.md

 ## Usage

-1. **Select Network**: Use the network switch in the header to toggle between Localhost and Testnet
-2. **Connect Wallet**: Click the wallet connect button to connect your Ethereum wallet (will automatically switch to the selected network)
+1. **Connect Wallet**: Click the wallet connect button to connect your Ethereum wallet (will automatically switch to testnet)
-3. **Select Function**: Choose a view or write function from the contract interface
+2. **Select Function**: Choose a view or write function from the contract interface
-4. **Enter Parameters**: Fill in the required parameters for the selected function
+3. **Enter Parameters**: Fill in the required parameters for the selected function
-5. **Authenticate** (if required): Some view functions require SIWE authentication
+4. **Authenticate** (if required): Some view functions require SIWE authentication
-6. **Execute**: Click "Read" for view functions or "Write" for transactions
+5. **Execute**: Click "Read" for view functions or "Write" for transactions

 ### Network Configuration

-- **Localhost**: Uses `http://localhost:8545` (Chain ID: 23293)
 - **Testnet**: Uses `https://testnet.sapphire.oasis.io` (Chain ID: 23295)

-The network selection is persisted in localStorage, so your preference will be remembered across sessions.

 ## Tech Stack